Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Shaders.md

 ## Content
 ### Header
-In every header section within the GLSL shader should contain this cunk of code below.
+In every header section within the GLSL shader should contain this chunk of code below.
 This code will port the given shader from Shader Toy into Psych Engine.
 From changing pre-existing variable's value to its HaxeFlixel equivalent and defining macros by replacing existing characters with a new one.
 To not cause any issues or errors from happening when using shaders.

 ```glsl
 #pragma header